WSWUP/agweather-qaqc/README.md

 ### Summary
 pyWeatherQAQC is a constantly-expanding python-based script that enables the user to:
-1. Graphically visualize historical daily summary data from weather stations
+1. Graphically visualize historical daily summary weather data from stations
 2. Perform manual QA/QC on that data, with the option to specifically target intervals of problematic data
 3. Calculate reference evapotranspiration using the ASCE-EWRI equation (see references).
 4. Outputs all corrected and calculated data into a standardized layout, regardless of input data provided, to make downstream data processing or collation easier.

-The script saves copies of all generated graphs and generates a log file that details what corrections were performed for later reference.
+The script saves copies of all generated graphs and generates a log file that details what corrections were done for later reference.

 ### Installation
-For detailed instructions on installing python, this script, or its required dependencies, and for setting up a dedicated environment, please see the [installation instructions](docs/INSTALL.md).
+For detailed instructions on installing python, this script, required dependencies, and setting up a dedicated environment, please see the [installation instructions](docs/INSTALL.md).

 ### Data Setup
 For instructions and an example on on setting up the data file and configuring the .ini file the script uses, please see the [data preparation instructions](docs/SETUP.md).